The 50 Scariest Horror Movie Monsters Ranked

 35. The Lasser Glass – Oculus (2013)

 Most of the monsters on this list are alive in some quantifiable way, but the villain at the heart of "Oculus" wears the mask of an inanimate object.
-The Lasser Glass, a mirror that's killed 45 people and counting is one sick puppy, capable of manipulating reality for anyone who comes near it.
+The Lasser Glass — a mirror that's killed 45 people and counting — is one sick puppy, capable of manipulating reality for anyone who comes near it.
 In Mike Flanagan's pulse-pounding film, it faces off against Kaylie (Karen Gillan) and Tim (Brenton Thwaites), two traumatized siblings whose family was ripped apart by the mirror years ago.

 While most cursed objects are revealed to be associated with some outside participant or demonic presence, in "Oculus," the Lasser Glass is the presence.
 The antique has been taking lives since at least 1754, including killing the pair's parents.
 It can bend perceptions in a deeply creepy and tragic way, relentlessly messing with time, space, and its victims' heads.
+It can also, memorably, make a person take a bite out of a light bulb.

 The heroes of "Oculus" are extra-clever horror movie protagonists, making their continued inability to overcome the mirror's dark enchantments all the more terrifying.
 (Valerie Ettenhofer)